MicroEJ/docs/PlatformDeveloperGuide/uiMicroui.rst

 Native Calls
 ============

 The MicroUI implementation for MicroEJ uses native methods to perform some actions (read input devices events, perform drawings, turn on LEDs etc.).
-The library implementation has been designed to not use blocking native methods (wait input devices, wait end of drawing etc.) which can lock the full MicroJvm execution.
+The library implementation has been designed to not use blocking native methods (wait input devices, wait end of drawing etc.) which can lock the full MicroEJ Core Engine execution.

 The specification of the native methods is to perform the action as fast as possible.
 The action execution may be sequential or parallel because an action is able to use a third-party device (software or hardware).
 In this case, some callbacks are available to notify the end of this kind of parallel actions.

 However some actions have to wait the end of a previous parallel action.
 By consequence the caller thread is blocked until the previous action is done; in others words, until the previous parallel action has called its callback.
 In this case, only the current Java thread is locked (because it cannot continue its execution until the both actions are performed).
 All others Java threads can run, even a thread with a lower priority than current thread.
-If no thread has to be run, MicroJvm goes in sleep mode until the native callback is called.
+If no thread has to be run, MicroEJ Core Engine goes in sleep mode until the native callback is called.

 Transparency
 ============